Board and Committees

 The Board of Directors helps steer CCHE to advance our mission and works towards a sustainable future.
 The CCHE Board is comprised of 11 members and may have no less than 7, meets the 3rd Monday of the month from 4:00 PM to 5:00 PM, and each director sits on one or more committees or task forces.

 Consider joining our board!
-If you are interested in becoming a Cook County Higher Education Board Member, please email, Executive Director, Karen Blackburn, or call 218-387-3411, or contact any current board member.
+If you are interested in becoming a Cook County Higher Education Board Member, please contact Executive Director, Karen Blackburn, at director@myCCHE.org or call 218-387-3411, ext.
+1.

 The committees and task force groups support the board’s efforts to guide CCHE.
 Members include both board members and members of the public, and we invite you to join a group that matches your talents and interest.
 Meetings are scheduled by the members.